ChalmersGU-data-structure-courses/dsabook/src/markdown/10-set-map-ADTs/04-sorted-sets-maps.md

 ## Sorted sets and maps

-Consider the final example problem from the chapter introduction, section XX:
+Consider the final example problem from the introduction to this chapter:

 - *Between X and Y:* Given a list of all Swedish towns and their populations, are there any towns whose population is between 5,000 and 10,000?
 And if so, which are these towns?